-To be used as a basic building block, a SDIMS should have four properties.
-First, the system should accommodate large numbers of participating nodes, and it should allow applications to install and monitor large numbers of data attributes.
+Scalability The system should accommodate large numbers of participating nodes, and it should allow applications to install and monitor large numbers of data attributes.
 Enterprise and global scale systems today might have tens of thousands to millions of nodes and these numbers will increase as desktop machines give way to larger numbers of smaller devices.
 Similarly, we hope to support many applications and each application may track several attributes (e.g., the load and free memory of a system's machines) or millions of attributes (e.g., which files are stored on which machines).

-Second, the system should have flexibility to accommodate a broad range of applications and attributes.
+Flexibility The system should have flexibility to accommodate a broad range of applications and attributes.
 For example, read-dominated attributes like numCPUs rarely change in value, while write-dominated attributes like numProcesses change quite often.
-An approach tuned for read-dominated attributes will incur high bandwidth consumption when applied for write-dominated attributes.
-Conversely, an approach tuned for write-dominated attributes will suffer from unnecessary query latency or imprecision for read-dominated attributes.
-Therefore, a SDIMS should provide different mechanisms to handle different types of attributes, and leave the policy decision of choosing a mechanism to the application installing the attribute.
+An approach tuned for read-dominated attributes will suffer from high bandwidth consumption when applied for write-dominated attributes.
+Conversely, an approach tuned for write-dominated attributes may suffer from unnecessary query latency or imprecision for read-dominated attributes.
+Therefore, an SDIMS should provide a flexible mechanism that can efficiently handle different types of attributes, and leave the policy decision of tuning read and write propagation to the application installing an attribute.

-Third, a SDIMS should provide administrative autonomy and isolation.
-In a large computing platform, it is natural to arrange nodes in an organizational or an administrative hierarchy (e.g., Figure 1).
-A SDIMS should support administrative autonomy so that, for example, a system administrator can control what information flows out of her machines and what queries may be installed on them.
-And, a SDIMS should provide isolation in which queries about a domain's information can be satisfied within the domain so that the system can operate during disconnections and so that an external observer cannot monitor or affect intra-domain queries.
+Autonomy and Isolation In a large computing platform, it is natural to arrange nodes in an organizational or an administrative hierarchy (e.g., Figure 1).
+An SDIMS should support administrative autonomy so that, for example, a system administrator can control what information flows out of her machines and what queries may be installed on them.
+And, an SDIMS should provide isolation in which queries about a domain's information can be satisfied within the domain so that the system can operate during disconnections and so that an external observer cannot monitor or affect intra-domain queries.